tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 Similarly, if we are going to create web applications, we will have to do the same things to our web pages: **create** new elements, select (**read**) existing elements, **update** elements, and **delete** elements.

-How do we do this on a web browser?
+How do we do this in a web browser?
 Read on!

 ## Contents
 <!--- Local Navigation --->